 Section 07, “Expiration.”
 This section states the effective duration of the TI and includes an expiration date, which marks the official end of the TI.
-In establishing the expiration date for TIs under the ROP, consider the amount of time beyond the completion date the staff will need to complete the inspection report and associated enforcement activities.
-After the expiration date usually 6 months after the completion date, no resources will be charged to the TI, and the originating organization will follow the procedures described in ection 06.08 of this IMC to delete the TI from the IM.
+In establishing the expiration date for TIs under the ROP, consider the amount of time beyond the completion date that the staff will need to complete the inspection report and associated enforcement activities.
+After the expiration date (usually 6 months after the completion date), no resources will be charged to the TI, and the originating organization will follow the procedures described in section 06.08 of this IMC to delete the TI from the IM.

 Section 08, “Contact(s).”
 This section identifies the originating organization (office, division, and branch) and the name, phone number, and email address of document contact(s) who are designated to answer questions about the TI.
-Usually the author of the TI is considered the lead document contact.
+Usually, the author of the TI is considered the lead document contact.
 Other document contacts may include, but are not limited to, other staff within the branch and the immediate supervisor of the document lead.

 Section 09, “Statistical Data Reporting.”
-This section identifies TI number(s), the associated system codes (, Inspection Planning Element (IPE) and activity codes) for the TI and, if necessary, the IP and code to which an inspector will charge time for any follow-up inspections after the TI has been completed.
-For ROP-related TIs, all inspection effort must be charged to TI 2515/XXX (which represents the number of the TI), the IPE code of TI, and the activity code of TPD for prepar and document.
+This section identifies TI number(s), the associated system codes (for example, Inspection Planning Element (IPE) and activity codes) for the TI and, if necessary, the IP and code to which an inspector will charge time for any follow-up inspections after the TI has been completed.
+For ROP-related TIs, all inspection effort must be charged to TI 2515/XXX (which represents the number of the TI), the IPE code of the TI, and the activity code of Temp Instruction Preparation-Documentation (TPD) for preparing and documenting TI inspections (IMC 2515).

 Section 10, “Resource Estimate.”
 This section presents an estimate of the direct inspection effort (DIE) in hours per unit or site needed to complete the TI inspection requirements.
 The estimated average time includes a low to high estimate band.
 If the resources during the implementation of the TI can be attributed to other IPs other than the TI, provide a list of potentially applicable IPs, and an estimate (in hours) of the potential usage.

 Section 11, “Training.”
 This section states the required training needed in order to successfully accomplish the inspection requirements.
-If the necessary training needed is covered by a program office’s general training and qualification program (e.g., IMC 1245, Qualification Program for Reactor ”) then stating the applicable appendix of training IMC will suffice.
+If the necessary training needed is covered by a program office’s general training and qualification program (e.g., IMC 1245, “Qualification Program for Reactor Inspectors”) then stating the applicable appendix of the training IMC will suffice.
+As stated in section 06.01, the training should be completed prior to issuance of the TI and summarized in the TI History Table at the end of the document.

 Section 12, “References.”
 This section lists documents that will be immediately helpful to the inspector in performing the TI.
+See section 05.04 in this manual for specific instructions.

 When the originating organization determines that the stated purpose of the TI has been accomplished, it will prepare a final report documenting the TI results for distribution to pertinent staff no later than the expiration date.
 The final report may also recommend additional inspections or changes to the inspection program.
 In those cases, the originating organization shall add the appropriate branch chief (for the ROP, IRIB or IRAB), to the distribution.

-When the stated purpose of the TI has been accomplished, the originating organization will delete the TI by submitting a DIF (xhibit 2) to the IM coordinator.
+When the stated purpose of the TI has been accomplished, the originating organization will delete the TI by submitting a DIF (exhibit 2) to the IM coordinator.
 All TIs shall be deleted by the expiration date.

-0.05 Operating Experience Smart Samples (OpESSs).
+08.05 Operating Experience Smart Samples (OpESSs).